-In order to help parents gauge how long a piece of homework will take, guide times will be given on their weekly information sheet.
+To help parents gauge how long a piece of homework will take, guide times will be given on their weekly information sheet.
 Children are not expected to spend longer on a learning task than the guide time unless they wish to.
 Parents may wish to complete the tasks over a shorter period, such as over the weekend.